____Race Snippets 20th Century

 The final race before the war was held in 1938.
 Belgian Marcel Kint, nicknamed the “Black Eagle”, drove a four-rider breakaway up Netherland 's notorious climbs of the Cauberg (27 times).
 The race course was so tough most of the big name riders abandoned in large numbers.

-Kint entered the velodrome first and won the sprint to gain the World Championship for Belgium.
+Kint entered the finish area first and won the World Championship for Belgium.
 Suisse riders Paul Egli and Leo Amberg were 2nd and 3rd respectively.

 1. Marcel KINT (Bel) 7h53'25”